veilm/veilm.github.io/articles/media-gallery.md

 See also: [Near-sama's list](https://near.blog/music/) (~0.4? correlation with mine)

+## Video games
-## Games that have had a notable influence on me
+Here's a small collcetion of those that have had a notable influence on me, which is a brief subset of my total hours spent (mostly but not exclusively *lost*) on video games.

-In order of when I experienced them:
+In order of when I experienced them, ascending:

 - [The Unfinished Swan](https://en.wikipedia.org/wiki/The_Unfinished_Swan)
 - Undertale